TheSimpleZ/ServiceBlock/docs/API Reference/ServiceBlock.Interface/Resource/AbstractResource.md

 ======
 > Namespace: ServiceBlock.Interface.Resource

-This class describes resources in the service
+This class describes resources in the service.
-To create a resource, you must extend this class
+To create a resource, you must extend this class.

 ```
 public abstract class AbstractResource